DavidHickman/tnris.org/content/markdown/around-the-state/2015-10-01-sterling-harris-retires-leaving-gis-legacy-glo.md

 **T: Where can we find you when you’re not working?
 What’s your favorite way to spend a weekend or a Sunday afternoon?**

-S: Between Hole's number 1 through 18 in Llano Golf Course and working with my new team of border collie's hearding sheep in Ozona.
+S: Between holes number 1 through 18 in Llano Golf Course and working with my new team of border collie's herding sheep in Ozona.

 **T: Any awards or medals, or even medallions?
 Personal okay, too.**

-S: The GLO GIS team received the SAG in award at the User Conference this year as well as the GIS hero award from ESRI.
+S: The GLO GIS team received the [SAG (Special Achievement in GIS)](http://events.esri.com/conference/sagList/?fa=Detail&SID=2019) award at the User Conference this year as well as the GIS hero award from ESRI.

 **T: What does the next chapter in your life have in store for you?**